thestalkers/policies/sites/com-github-docs-ja-site-policy-privacy-policies-github-subprocessors-and-cookies.md

 When we bring on a new subprocessor who handles our Users' Personal Information, or remove a subprocessor, or we change how we use a subprocessor, we will update the list of subprocessors.
 You can view the current list of subprocessors, and sign up to receive subprocessor list updates, at <https://www.github.com/privacy/subprocessors>.

 If you have questions or concerns about a new subprocessor, we'd be happy to help.
-Please contact us via [Privacy contact form](https://github.com/contact/privacy).
+Please contact us via [プライバシーに関する連絡フォーム](https://github.com/contact/privacy).

 [](#cookies-on-github)Cookies on GitHub
 ----------